nuxencs/seasonpackarr/docs/product-specs/prowlarr-backfill.md

 the run never falls back to unselected trackers.
 Eligible selected indexers still run.
 Read IDs from Prowlarr's `GET /api/v1/indexer` response.

-`rssInterval: "0s"` disables automatic discovery.
+`rssInterval: "0s"` disables RSS monitoring.
 Set a positive Go duration, for example `"15m"`, to enable RSS imports.
 Positive intervals must be at least `"10m"`.
 The first poll starts after the interval.
 Later intervals start when the previous poll finishes.
 There is no startup run.
 Targeted searches are manual only.